 Related: Check out our guide to visiting Mount Vernon.

-For travelers seeking a bit of adventure, Virginia’s Shenandoah Caverns offer an opportunity to escape summer’s heat or warm up on a cold winter day.
+For travelers seeking a bit of adventure, Virginia’s Luray Caverns at Shenandoah National Park offer an opportunity to escape summer’s heat or warm up on a cold winter day.
 Belowground temperatures hover around 56 degrees year round, so the caverns are an enjoyable attraction during any season.
 Best of all, families with children of all ages and abilities will be able to experience the caverns.

 If you’re ready to soak up the mountains or chill under cascading waterfalls, you won’t want to pass up Hanging Rock State Park.
 Located only a short drive from Winston-Salem, park visitors can enjoy miles of hiking trails.
 Be sure to bring your camera for the incredible views and five magnificent waterfalls!